mlaursen/react-md/docs/src/components/DiscoverMore/WhatsNew/README.md

 - Fixed the `NavigationDrawer` incorrectly hiding a "permanent" drawer type when `defaultVisible={false}`. [#426](#issues-426)
 - Fixed some invalid checksum when Server Side Rendering the `NavigationDrawer`. [#420](#issues-420)
 > this also removed some unneeded transition class names from the `Drawer` when the drawer was "mini" or "permanent".
-- Updated the `Drawer` and `NavigationDrawer` components to proide props to style the overlay that gets created. [#389](#issues-389)
+- Updated the `Drawer` and `NavigationDrawer` components to provide props to style the overlay that gets created. [#389](#issues-389)

 ## July 2017
 ### v1.0.17 Released
 This patch was mostly about fixing components that needed to be resized after a container height/width update instead of just a window resize event.
-In additioan, there have been some mobile device performance and behavior changes.
+In addition, there have been some mobile device performance and behavior changes.
 Components that manually added touch events now use passive events when possible and the user can focus a text field and scroll the page without automatically hiding the keyboard like a native input element.